 The temperature gauge shows engine coolant temperature.
 Any reading within the normal range indicates that the engine cooling system is operating satisfactorily.
 The gauge pointer will likely indicate a higher temperature when driving in hot weather, up mountain grades, or when towing a trailer.
-It should not be allowed to A exceed the upper limits of the normal operating range.
+It should not be allowed to exceed the upper limits of the normal operating range.

-Driving with a hot cooling system could damage your vehicle.
-If the temperature gauge reads $240^{\circ}$ F (116°C) or greater, pull over and stop the vehicle.
-Idle the vehicle with the air conditioner turned off until the pointer drops back into the normal range 200-230°F (93-110°C).
-If the pointer remains at 240°F (116°C) or greater and you hear a chime, turn the engine OFF immediately, and call for service.
+Driving with a hot engine cooling system could damage your vehicle.
+If the temperature gauge reads "H," pull over and stop the vehicle.
+Idle the vehicle with the air conditioner turned off until the pointer drops back into the normal range.
+If the pointer remains on the "H," and you hear continuous chimes, turn the engine OFF immediately and call for service.